 Copyright © Nucleus Medical Media, Inc.

-Lack of oxygen to the kidneys because of:
+Lack of blood flow and oxygen to the kidneys from:

 - Blood clots

 - Damage to kidney cells from things like medicines, contrast material used in imaging, and certain drugs

 Things that may raise the risk of this problem are:

 - Taking certain medicines

 - Having certain health problems, such as: